Last Updated: February 2020

 So if you find a great price on a repositioning cruise you really want to take, it can be smart not to get greedy and wait for price to go lower.
 Just book it!
 Waiting for a lower price can often prove to be a wise strategy, but it sometimes leads to disappointment.

-Note for 2020 repositioning cruises: Most cruise lines are currently offering flexible cancelations policies, often with refundable cancelations up to 48-hours before sailing.
+Additionally, most cruise lines are currently offering flexible cancelations policies, often with refundable cancelations up to 48-hours before sailing.
 Therefore, it could definitely make more sense to book whenever you see a great deal, given the possibility to cancel without penalty.

 The Best Advice for Timing Your Repositioning Cruise Purchase

 Really, our best advice on timing your repo cruise booking is this: